-- Start by Believing is a campus-wide public awareness campaign that supports survivors of sexual assault through positive community response and bystander intervention.
+• Start by Believing is a campus-wide public awareness campaign that supports survivors of sexual assault through positive community response and bystander intervention.
 Educational presentations are given throughout the year.
 This program goes over rape myths, statistics, EWU policy, and campus community resources.
-It also provides participants information on how to respond to someone that tells them they have been sexually assaulted so that they can get linked to help. - Sexual Assault Action Week is held in April and offers a variety of educational and awareness events around topics related to sexual assault prevention and resources.
-This year, programming included: Kickoff event Cookies with Cops; What Were You Wearing?
-Art Installation; panel discussion on masculinity; Denim Day awareness activities and observation; Bystander Intervention Training; Slut Walk; Paint the town Teal; and consent education.
+It also provides participants information on how to respond to someone that tells them they have been sexually assaulted so that they can get linked to help.

-- EWU Responsible Employee Training provides information to employees to help them understand their roles and responsibilities under Title IX, including an introduction to Title IX, what a responsible employee is, what information must be shared with the Title IX coordinator, and how to respond to and report crimes of sexual assault, domestic violence, relationship violence and stalking. - The Title IX Coordinator provides in-person training that on the definitions of sexual assault, domestic violence, dating violence, stalking and sexual harassment.
-This training covers reporting options, resources, interim measures, rights, and process, and bystander intervention.
+- Sexual Assault Action Week is held in April and offers a variety of educational and awareness events around topics related to sexual assault prevention and resources.
+This year, was offered virtually due to COVID-19 and included: What Were You Wearing?
+Art Installation; Denim Day awareness; Pain the Town Teal; and consent education. - EWU Title IX & Nondiscrimination Training provides information to employees to help them understand their roles and responsibilities under Title IX, including an introduction to Title IX, what a responsible employee is, what information must be shared with the Title IX coordinator, and how to respond to and report crimes of sexual assault, domestic violence, relationship violence and stalking.
+It also includes training about nondiscrimination and harassment. - The Title IX Coordinator provides in-person training that on the definitions of sexual assault, domestic violence, dating violence, stalking and sexual harassment.
+This training covers reporting options, resources, supportive measures, rights, and process, and bystander intervention.
 The training is offered to employees that prefer in-person training to the on-line option.
-All student athletes and members of the Greek Life community are required to go through this training annually, and over 1,800 students and employees were trained during 2018. - Title IX/VAWA Summit was a specialized training provided to employees involved in the investigation and decision-making process regarding complaints against students and employees.
-It covers topics relevant to understanding domestic violence, the impact of alcohol on consent, sexual harassment, interim measures and credibility determinations. - Think About It is an online course that all new students take each year.
+All student athletes and members of the Greek Life community are required to go through this training annually. - Eagle Upstanders is an online course offered to all new students each year.
 It covers sexual assault education and prevention, high risk drinking, drug use, bystander intervention, healthy relationships, and university resources.